mikey-t/swig/docs/SwigDevNotes.md

 Setup:

 - First ensure global swig version is uninstalled: `pnpm remove -g swig-cli`
 - (optional depending on scenario) Change package.json version to an alpha string.
-For example, if current version is `1.0.4`, use version string `1.0.5_alpha01`.
+For example, if current version is `1.0.4`, use version string `1.0.5-alpha.1`.
 Increment as needed.
 - In root of project, run (and leave running): `.\swig.ps1 watchEsm`
+  - (optional) An alternate to using `.\swig.ps1` directly is to use a temporary shell alias such as `Set-Alias -Name swig -Value "C:\Users\mikey\src\github\swig\swig.ps1"`
 - In example project in another terminal (ts-esm-tsx project recommended), remove swig-cli and re-add it using the relative location:
   - `pnpm rm swig-cli`
   - `pnpm i -D ../../`